sr39/gizmo-debug/scripts/gizmo_documentation.md

 <a name="params-optional-grackle"></a>
 ### _Grackle Cooling Module_

-    %-------------- Grackle UVB file (GRACKLE on)
+    %-------------- Grackle UVB file (COOL_GRACKLE on)
     GrackleDataFile		     CloudyData_UVB=HM2012.h5

-**GrackleDataFile**: If the GRACKLE cooling modules are enabled, the user needs to specify the relevant data file for the pre-compiled UV background files used by GRACKLE.
-Additional flags may be needed for more advanced GRACKLE options.
+**GrackleDataFile**: If the COOL_GRACKLE cooling modules are enabled, the user needs to specify the relevant data file for the pre-compiled UV background files used by Grackle.
+Additional flags may be needed for more advanced Grackle options.

 <a name="params-optional-turb"></a>